janetchen1/Feeding-Back/README.md

 # Feeding-Back

 "Feeding Back" was my final project for Harvard's Computer Science 50.
+Written December 2015 in PHP, SQL, HTML, CSS.

 Inspiration: In my first month as Marketing Assistant for Harvard's Dining Services, I read hundreds of emails of feedback.
 Although our website had a form for feedback, it could only